Careers Education, Information Advice & Guidance (CEIAG)

 Y9 – Our careers advisor is available at the Progress Evening for parent consultations.

-Y11 – A Careers Fair is held in October for all pupils.
-Whilst our careers advisor is available at Progress Evenings for parent consultations.
+Y11 – Our careers advisor is available at Progress Evenings for parent consultations.

 A good parents' guide: